ArchdukeOfTrondelag/my-dots/README.md

 Please tell me if somethings missing or you have improvements This is a side project, so give your thoughts as you wish

 I would like to credit Krak9n for the [fetch](https://github.com/Krak9n/rottedfetch).
+I highly recommend it.